apuo/zeppelin/_posts/2023-07-20-call-for-papers.markdown

 #### Please submit your proposals [here](https://docs.google.com/forms/d/e/1FAIpQLSdStuaTowl66Rysu-EoYMTsEM9DAhyM2nOvpSKsUG8JS0jkzA/viewform).
-__Deadline__ is August 5 , 2023
+__Deadline__ : August 5 , 2023

-__Please note:__ There is no guarantee that a submission will be put onto the conference agenda!<br/>
+__Please note:__ Submitted proposals will go through a review process and only the selected ones will be put on the conference agenda.!<br/>

-The program committee picks the most interesting talk proposals and informs the selected submitters until August 5, 2023.<br/>

 #### Any questions?
 Email organizers at [2023conf@vef2.org](mailto:2023conf@vef2.org)